Before the Feeling, There Is a Sensation

 Meeting the sensation before the story

-This is the doorway, and it is why the work is done in the body rather than only in conversation.
+This is where we start, and it is why the work is done in the body rather than only in conversation.

 When a sensation is met that way, something quietly reorganizes.
 The old prediction — this feeling means danger, means alone, means brace — meets a present-moment experience of safety that does not match it.
 That mismatch is not a problem.
 It is precisely the opening.
 The system gets to update.
-This is what I mean by an in-the-moment reparative experience, and it is the real substance behind phrases like nervous system reset and deep repair: not a story rewritten, but a prediction the body no longer needs to make.
+This is what I mean by an in-the-moment reparative experience, and it is the real substance behind phrases like nervous system reset and deep repair: More than a story re-written in the mind, it is a prediction the body no longer needs to make.

 We are not talking you out of a feeling.
 We are giving your body the one thing it did not get the first time — and letting it draw a different conclusion.